Bolexzy/alx-low_level_programming/0x14-bit_manipulation/README.md

 # Singly linked lists

 Project done during Full Stack Software Engineering studies at Alx.
-It aims to learn about singly linked lists in **C** language.
+It aims to learn about bit manipulations in **C** language.

 ## Technologies